datasciencecampus/natural_spaces/data/README.md

+# Natural England Counter Data
+Downloading Natural England  data can be completed by running the `notebooks/download_counter_data.ipynb`.
+Please note an API key will be required.

-# Counter Location Data
+# North Downs Way Counter Data
+Access to North Downs Way counter data was given via a secure Dashboard

 # Strava Data
-Downlaoding Strava Metro data can be completed by running the 'download_counter_data.ipynb'.
-Please note an API key will be required, applications for an API key can be completed [here](https://metro.strava.com).
+Strava Metro data was access through the Strava Metro Dashboard.
+Applications to access Strava Metro can be completed [here](https://metro.strava.com).

 # Census Data